+The Superintendent, principals, assistant principals and other designated administrators may suspend a student from school for disciplinary reasons outlined in the student code of conduct.
 All student suspensions will receive a hearing and all due process procedures will be followed.
-Parents will be notified about the action taken by the principal or assistant principal.
+Parents will be notified about the action taken by the administrator.
 Students will receive a copy of the offense and parents will receive a copy.

 Students on suspension are not permitted to attend or participate in school functions and are not to be on district property during suspension time.
 Further, students on suspension are not permitted to attend school-sponsored trips.
 Suspensions from school are considered unexcused absences.